How to Fix a Hip Shift in a Squat

 The first is a strength-derived hip shift.
 We see this a lot.

 What that would indicate, if you’re in that situation, is it is not a mobility limitation.
-Because mobility doesn’t care if it’s a lightweight or a heavyweight, but strength imbalances will.
+Mobility doesn’t care if it’s a lightweight or a heavyweight, but strength imbalances will.
 So essentially, this individual is getting up to a weight that overloaded his relatively weak quad strength on one side, and he ended up shifting his weight away from that side as he came out of the squad.

 So that’s why when you see him stand up, he has that clear shift to the side because he tries to get the quad out of the way and then stand up.
-It’s essentially what we call a good morning squat pattern but it is only happening on one side.
-So again, if it changes as more weight is put onboard, it’s probably not mobility.
-It is probably strength and we need to decide where we are lacking strength in terms of quads, or, lower back, and we need to start building that up.
+It’s essentially what we call a good morning squat pattern, but it is only happening on one side.
+So again, if it changes as more weight is put on board, it’s probably not mobility.
+It is probably strength, and we need to decide where we are lacking strength in terms of quads or lower back, and we need to start building that up.

 See this podcast for more details on diagnosing squat weaknesses.